awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 If this value is `true`, the container has read\-only access to the volume\.
 If this value is `false`, then the container can write to the volume\.
 The default value is `false`\.

 `volumesFrom`
-Type: object array
+Type: Object Array
-Required: no
+Required: No
 Data volumes to mount from another container\.
 This parameter maps to `VolumesFrom` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--volumes-from` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 `sourceContainer`
 Type: string